 In many ways, it is easier to grasp the risk profile of alternative asset classes, such as real estate investment trusts (REITs), commodities andcurrencies, since investment products in these categories often share similar benchmarks.
 While the benchmarks themselves often represent nontraditionalsources of risk, investors have a better understanding of the risks they are taking.

 Alternative Asset Class Strategies

 Bear market strategies are structured to provide attractive beta-hedging (or outright short) exposure.

-are tied to the performance of “real assets,” such as commodities and real estate.
+Commodity and real estate-linked strategiesare tied to the performance of “real assets,” such as commodities and real estate.

 Alternative Investment Strategies